ab490/Sentiment-Analysis-Twitter/README.md

 # Sentiment-Analysis-Twitter
 ChatGPT has been a major talk in the world and is in the news quite often.
 Sentiment Analysis is done on tweets to identify the sentiments of people towards chatGPT.
-Used the data available on Kaggle to create this machine learning model.
+The data available on Kaggle is used to create this machine learning model.
 The different sentiments identified include positive sentiment, negative sentiment and neutral sentiment.
-Used different classifiers to see which classifier gives the best model accuracy.
+Different classifiers are used to see which classifier gives the best model accuracy.

 ## Dataset
 https://www.kaggle.com/datasets/khalidryder777/500k-chatgpt-tweets-jan-mar-2023